kyg203/kygough.com/_posts/2023-01-24-new-budget-friendly-moto-phones.md

 ![Motorola logo on a red background](/images/moto.jpg)

 Motorola are the king of budget friendly mobile handsets, especially here in the United States.
-While their specs aren't appealing to the tech savvy, their affordable price and flagship-like design sure attract plenty of price-conciious buyers.
+While their specs aren't appealing to the tech savvy, their affordable price and flagship-like design sure attract plenty of price-concious buyers.
 Here's a bit of a dive into their newly released G73, G53, G23, G13 and E13 mobile handsets.

 ### Moto G73 and G53